 Fault Tolerance: Due to their interconnected nature, cluster caches can tolerate runtime failure of any node in the cluster.
-In cluster topologies where replica of each server node is maintained on other node, if any node failure occurs, data can be resumed from replica which provides high fault tolerance and availability without affecting any client request.
+In cluster topologies where a replica of each server node is maintained on another node, if any node failure occurs, data can be resumed from the replica which provides high fault tolerance and availability without affecting any client request.

 Runtime Scalability: Cluster caches are horizontally scalable in terms of server node any time.
-Server nodes can be added or removed even at runtime whenever needed without losing data and downtime.
+Server nodes can be added or removed even at runtime whenever needed without any downtime or loss of data.

 Single Unit View to Clients: While knowing the fact that there are many peer to peer server nodes in one cache cluster, cache client views the cache as a single unit.
 It doesn’t matter if any server node is removed or added to the cache, cache client deals with the cache in a homogenous manner.
 Connections are established with other running nodes at runtime.

 TCP Based Connection: All server nodes in a cache cluster are connected through a highly reliable TCP based channel.
 TCP based connections use a combination of IP and Port for forming and differentiating a cache cluster.

 Coordinator: The first or senior most running node of the cluster is declared as coordinator node.
 A coordinator node has the ownership of controlling the management of membership across the cluster.